Sometimes, leaders must find solutions to performance problems requiring delicate and intuitive skills!

 What is the Cost?

-A second issue that the book addresses is whether the issue is important enough to even pursue a solution.
-This includes a cost effective analysis of the potential procedures to correct the performance problem.
+A second issue that the book addresses are whether the issue is important enough to even pursue a solution.
+This includes a cost-effective analysis of the potential procedures to correct the performance problem.

 One person unhappy with the lighting in a work area may not be a sufficient reason to spend thousands of dollars to change the ambient environment.